mathematicalthinking/vmt/README.md

 ####📁 Containers
 Containers come in one of two forms.
 Either they inject props into a component from the redux store.
-Or they manage shared local (i.e. non-redux) state for two or more react components.
+Or they manage shared local (i.e. non-redux) state for two or more react components (or they do both).
 You can find an example of the former [here]() and the latter [here]()

 ####📁 Layout